scds/text-analysis-2/index.md

 nav_order: 1
 ---

-# Identifying Proper Nouns with Named Entity Recognition
+# Welcome to Identifying Proper Nouns with Named Entity Recognition
 (in development)

 **Identifying Proper Nouns with Named Entity Recognition belongs to a series of workshops on computational text analysis.**